Who am I in Christ? Are you questioning your identity especially as it relates to your spiritual life?

 I was wrong.

-I was chasing many things, but knowing who am I in Christ was not what I was truly pursuing.
+I was chasing many things but knowing who am I in Christ was not what I was truly pursuing.
 Finding wholeness and meaning became elusive and drove me to spiritual fatigue.

 Being described as religious, spiritual, or over the top into Jesus does not necessarily describe someone who has answered the question, who am I in Christ?
-They are simply titles that mean nothing until they are linked to a deep faith, love, and dependence on God.
+They are simply titles that mean nothing until they are linked to surrender, deep faith, love, and dependence on God.

 “For indeed we have had good news preached to us, just as they also did; but the word they heard did not benefit them, because they were not united with those who listened with faith.”
-Hebrews 4:2 NASB

 When we understand, who am I in Christ, it filters through every aspect of our existence.
 It changes how we see ourselves, our purpose, and how we live in relationships.
 Our faith begins to define everything about us.